lorossi/bauhaus-time/README.md

 I tried to replicate what it was taught in that school, but using my style.
 I set myself **3 simple rules**:

 1. **Simple colors** - *red, yellow and black.* Nothing less, nothing more.
-Each one has a different chanche of coming up on the final image, so you will rarely see black (but if you try enough, eventually you will find it).
+Each one has a different chance of coming up on the final image, so you will rarely see black (but if you try enough, eventually you will find it).
 1. **Repetitions** - every canvas is made by a grid with a random number of lines and columns, varying between 3 and 9.
 Each generated tile is occupied by an unique combination of shapes.
 1. **Basic shapes** - each tile is filled by a randomly generated composition with one or two color.
 The script picks one of 17 random algorithm to fill the allotted space.
 As it happens with the colors, not every composition has the same probability of being picked. *There's also a not-so-small change of the tile being left empty.*